-There's no cure, but there are treatments to help reduce the impact it has on a person's daily life.
+There's no cure for MND, but there are treatments to help reduce the impact it has on a person's daily life.
 Some people live with the condition for many years.

 Symptoms of motor neurone disease

-Symptoms of motor neurone disease come on gradually and may not be obvious at first.
+Symptoms of motor neurone disease happen gradually and may not be obvious at first.

 Early symptoms can include:

 - weakness in your ankle or leg – you might trip, or find it harder to climb stairs

 - slurred speech, which may develop into difficulty swallowing some foods